bitcraft/pytmx/readme.md

 ## Introduction
 _______________________________________________________________________________

-This map loader can be used to load maps created in the Tiled Map Editor.
-It provides a simple way to get tile images and associated metadata so that you can draw a map onto the screen and do useful things with metadata.
+PyTMX is a map loader for python/pygame designed for games.
+It provides smart tile loading with a fast and efficient storage base.
+Not only will does it correctly handle most Tiled object types, it also will load meta data for them, so you can modify your maps and objects in Tiled, instead of modifying your source code.

+Because PyTMX was built with games in mind, it differs slightly from Tiled in a few minor aspects:

+- Layers not aligned to the grid are not supported.
+- Some object metadata attribute names are not supported (see docstrings)

 PyTMX strives to balance performance, flexibility, and performance.
 Feel free to use the classes provided in pytmx.py as superclasses to your own maps, or